thestarivore/openmp-mpi_k-means-clustering/openmp_mpi_k-means.md

 ### Resulting plots analysis - ExecutionTime
 On the above plots we can observe the Execution Times (Y-Axis) for each execution mode base on the number of centroids (X-Axis).
 The executions were repeated a great number of times for each of the five different datasets dimensions, so that we can test the scalability of the system.

-It's immediately clear just by a glance that **OpenMP Mode (Green Line)** greatly outperforms the single-core and single-process **Normal Mode (Blue line)** once there is a resonable big dataset (> 1000 points).
-But it also outperforms the **MPI (Red Line) and MPI+OpenMP (Yellow Line) Modes**, the latter performing quite pourly on a small dataset.
-This is probably due to all the message exchange between the processes in MPI that are neccessary for managing the paralellization of the operations and due to the broadcasting/gathering of the data to/from the nodes.
-By adding OpenMP to MPI we can see indeed a big improvement (on a resonably big dataset) but due to the overhead caused by the messages exchanged between the nodes it's not enough to beat the OpenMP Mode on these tests.
+It's immediately clear just by a glance that **OpenMP Mode (Green Line), MPI (Red Line) and MPI+OpenMP (Yellow Line) Modes** outperform the single-core and single-process **Normal Mode (Blue line)** once there is a reasonable big dataset (> 10000 points).
+On less than 1000 points however none of them performs better than the Normal Mode (as can be seen in the Figure 2.1 - 100points Dataset).
+This is probably due to all the message exchange between the processes that are necessary for managing the paralellization of the operations and due to the broadcasting/gathering of the data to/from the nodes.

-However we notice that **by increasing the size of the dataset and number of clusters, all three Modes (OpenMP, MPI, MPI+OpenMP) perform better that the single node and single core version (Normal Mode)**.
+By adding OpenMP to MPI we can see indeed a big improvement, the **MPI+OpenMP (Yellow Line) Mode** not only greatly outperforms the sequential mode but also the OpenMP and MPI Modes.
+This way, we take advantage not only of the multiple nodes but also of the cores on each node used.

 Finally we remind the reader that the above plot is made by averaging the behavior of a large number of executions each with a different initial random centroids placement.
 And it has been noticed that if the initial placement of the centroids is a good one, then the MPI and MPI+OpenMP Modes perform better, so **by engaging in a more sophisticated algorithms for centroids placement we could improve overall performance**.